codefinity/oeuvre/README.md

 ##### Enable Running Scripts in Console

-1. Download Sql Server Management Studio
+1. Download Sql Server Management Studio and Run it.

-2. Open Sql Server Management Studio

-3. Tools > Options > Query Execution > SQL Server > General
+2. Go to -> Tools > Options > Query Execution > SQL Server > General

-4. Ensure this is checked -> "By default, open new queries in SQLCMD mode"
+3. Ensure this is checked -> "By default, open new queries in SQLCMD mode"

 ##### Creating the DB